webdetails/Viz-SVG/README.md

 * create a model with the business logic used to change the SVG
 * and, register the new model on config.js

-New visualizations are materialized on .kar files that will be deployed on your Pentaho BA server, or on your Pentaho Data Integration.
+New visualizations are materialized on .kar files that can be deployed on:

+* your Pentaho BA server (_..\pentaho-solutions\system\karaf\deploy_)
+* or on your Pentaho Data Integration (_data-integration\system\karaf\deploy_)

-Manually, this deploy is done by simply copy your .kar to _..\pentaho-solutions\system\karaf\deploy_ (BA server), or _data-integration\system\karaf\deploy_ (Data Integration), but you can also make your visualizations available over Pentaho Marketplace (the same way we made with Viz-SVG).
+You can deploy it manually, simply copy your .kar to  destination folder, or you can make it available over Pentaho Marketplace (the same way we made with Viz-SVG visualiztions).

-### How to build  your own visualization using Viz-SVG project
+## How to build  your own visualization using Viz-SVG project

 **Attention:** due to changes on Pentaho Viz-API from 7.1 to 8.0 the project has two branchs: **master** has code related with 8.0 Pentaho Verison, and branch **7.1** should be used for visualizations on that Pentaho version.
 Choose your branch before starting.